 The cotton plant looks kind of like an okra plant.
 It loves the heat, so you plant it when you would plant okra.
-Here that is end of April or early may.
+Here that is the end of April or early May.
 The plant is gorgeous and has the most amazing flowers.
 They are beautiful.

 It takes most of the summer to grow and ripens in the fall.
 The pods are hard and woody, so when you pick it, be careful not to cut your fingers.
 It’s killer on the cuticles.
 Enough so that I remember it from so long ago when I was a teen.

 You need a long growing season to grow cotton, so make sure you’re area is warm enough.
 It takes several months.
 You’ll need around 200 days of warm weather.
 With our 8 months of summer per year in Oklahoma, we have that covered!
 Also, cotton is protected, so check your laws to see if it’s legal to grow cotton in your state.
 You may need special permission.